Drop/Add, Withdrawals, and Refunds

 Financial Impact

 Withdrawing from all courses may result in a financial obligation to the University if you are living in the residence halls or receiving a grant, scholarship, loan, or other financial aid.
-Contact the Business Services, AS-123 for further information.
+Contact Business Services, for further information.

 For part-term courses, the withdrawal must be processed before 80% of the class meeting days have elapsed.